HEALNet: Multimodal Fusion for Heterogeneous Biomedical Data

 To further assess the robustness of HEALNet, we evaluate its performance in scenarios with missing modalities.
-Specifically, using HEALNet trained with two modalities, we investigate its performance of missing modalities during inference.
-Note that, half of the test samples include only a WSI modality, while the other half only an omics modality, chosen randomly.
-The `Best Uni-Modal' baseline corresponds to the uni-modal model's prediction of the available modality in the same way that a late fusion model would use two uni-modal models followed by an XOR gating mechanism to make its prediction.
+Specifically, using HEALNet trained on four modalities (WSI + 3$\times$Omics), we investigate its performance when modalities are missing during inference.
+Note that half of the test samples include only a WSI modality, while the other half is an Omics modality, chosen randomly.
+The unimodal baseline corresponds to the predictions of the available modality in the same way that a late fusion model would use two unimodal models followed by an XOR gating mechanism to make its prediction.
+For completeness, we also report results where the whole test set consists of samples with either Omics or WSI modality, rather than a combination of both.
+Note that the unimodal baselines are HealNet models, trained on a single modality.
 The results from this analysis, given in Table~\ref{tbl:missing_mod_ablation}, show that our proposed HEALNet, pre-trained on both modalities, archives stable and generally better performance than a late fusion baseline (as commonly performed in practice).